yrdeboer/ethereum-anonymous-voting/README.md

 There is also the possibility to make a small donation to me :)

-It was great fun creating this dapp and I'm off to greener pastures, cheers!
+It was great fun creating this dapp and I'm off to even greener pastures, cheers!